Heat stains can be pesky, unattractive stains that can ruin any piece of wooden furniture.

 Steel wool is effective, but sometimes it can be too effective.
 Ensure you are as cautious as possible to avoid an expensive restoration if things go wrong.

-Final Thoughts on How to Remove Heat Stains from Wood
+Final Thoughts on How to Get Heat Stains Out of Wood

 There’s a strong chance you’ll run into heat stains on your wooden table or other surface at some point.